paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

 #### References in Text
 Executive Order No. 12356, referred to in par.
-(2), which was formerly set out as a note under [section 435 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section435&num=0&edition=prelim), was revoked by Ex.
+(2), which was formerly set out as a note under section 435 (now section 3161) of this title, was revoked by Ex.
 Ord.
 No. 12958, § 6.1(d), Apr.
 17, 1995, 60 F.R.
-19843, and was reclassified as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).
+19843.

 The Atomic Energy Act of 1954, referred to in par.
 (2), is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
-921, and amended, which is classified generally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
+919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

 #### Codification
-Section was formerly classified to section 438 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 438 of this title](./chapter-015-national-security.md#section-438) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 1999—Par.
 (8).
 Pub.
 L. 106–120 added par.
 (8).